-When signing in to Ireland Bank’s online banking, avoid registering your browser for later use.
-We recommend you always choose the option for “one-time only”.
+When signing in to Ireland Bank’s online banking, avoid registering your computer for later use.
+We recommend you always choose the option for “Do Not Register Device”.
 This means requesting a Secure Access Code each time you sign in to Online Banking.
-This practice is just safer and more secure.
+This practice is safer and more secure.

 Avoid using obvious passwords such as your name, business name, family member names, birth dates, etc.